hosuzuki/Connect4/README.md

 Player 1 can type any number between 1 to 6 to place your piece which is 'o' on the game board.

-For instance, if the Player one type '1' and hit `enter` key, the board will be updated such as below.
+For instance, if the Player 1 type `1` and hit `enter` key, the board will be updated such as below.

 ![aab2021-12-20 13 40 41](https://user-images.githubusercontent.com/81731043/146713145-084d3144-cbf8-4467-b888-d9523761db0b.png)